|

 awarded between 1851 and 1918, equal to only 7 badges

 per year.
-Since the recipients were men receiving only
+Since the recipients were mostly men belonging

-lower to mid income the likelihood of acquiring a piece
+lower to mid income bracket the likelihood of acquiring a piece

 for commemorative purposes for 81 Mark is doubtful.
 The